-Except as set forth in the Work Letter or as otherwise expressly set forth in this Lease: (i) Tenant shall accept the Building 4 Premises in their condition as of the Substantial Completion of Landlord's Work in the Building 4 Premises; (ii) Landlord shall have no obligation for any defects in the Building 4 Premises; and (iii) Tenant's taking possession of the Building 4 Premises shall be conclusive evidence that Tenant accepts the Building 4 Premises and that the Building 4 Premises were in good condition at the time possession was taken.
+Except as otherwise expressly set forth in this Lease: (i) Tenant shall accept the Subsequent Premises and Landlord's Subsequent Premises FF&E in their "as-ls"" condition as of the Subsequent Premises Commencement Date; (ii) Landlord shall have no obligation for any defects in the Subsequent Premises or Landlord's Subsequent Premises FF&E; and (iii) Tenant's taking possession of the Subsequent Premises and Landlord's Subsequent Premises FF&E shall be conclusive evidence that Tenant accepts the Subsequent Premises and Landlord's Subsequent Premises FF&E, and that the Subsequent Premises and Landlord's Subsequent Premises FF&E were in good condition at th time possession was taken.
+Any occupancy of the Subsequent Premises by Tenant before the Subsequent Premises Commencement Date shall be subject to all of the terms and conditions of this Lease, including the obligation to pay Operating Expenses.